AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/report.md

 ## Training results ##

 The following plot shows the evolution of the average reward (over 100 episodes) during training over 2,000 episodes.
-As it can be seen, the agent steadily learns how to maximize the average reward until reaching the goal of +13 in less than 500 episodes:
+As it can be seen, the agent steadily learns how to maximize the average reward.
+In particular, it reaches the goal of +13 around episode no. 500:

 <center><img src="average_reward.png"></center>